-Electric mobility seems to be the direction that everybody is moving in and it’s all we keep hearing about.
-I think It’s safe to say though, that electric vehicles are actually not fairly popular yet here in India, and many customers might not be ready to embrace them.
-Whatever be the case, electric two-wheelers are taking the Indian market by storm and the latest one we got to test ride is none other than the Bajaj Chetak.
+Electric mobility is the direction that everybody seems to be moving in, so, naturally, it appears to be the current buzzword in the industry.
+It’s safe to say, though, that in India electric vehicles are still at a very nascent stage, and many customers are still reluctant to embrace them.
+Be that as it may, electric two-wheelers are hitting the Indian market like a hailstorm, and the latest one to do so is none other than the Bajaj Chetak.

-Yes, the Chetak.
-The old but very popular scooter from Bajaj.
-I am sure most of you would have had one in your garage.
-Though the Chetak was discontinued in 2005, the brand has been resurrected in a new fully electric avatar.
-So, we got to ride the Chetak for a few hours and here is what we have come away with.
+Yes, the Chetak – the old, but very popular, scooter from Bajaj.
+I’m sure many of you would have had one in your garage at some point.
+Although the Chetak was discontinued in 2005, Bajaj has resurrected the brand in a new fully-electric avatar.
+So, naturally, we rode the Chetak, although only for a few hours, and here’s what we found…

-While the vast majority of all-electric vehicles look like future space pods, Bajaj has decided to keep the look of the Chetak retro and original.
-It does look like a modern classic scooter but, there are a lot of things that make it look contemporary and future-ready such as the large DRL on the LED headlight, the fully digital instrument cluster, the full-metal body, LED blinkers, and the wonderful piano finish switchgear.
-Interestingly, you will not find a single Bajaj logo on the scooter.
-Instead, you will see the new Chetak logo everywhere.
+While most electric vehicles look like future space pods, Bajaj has decided to retain the retro and original look of the Chetak.
+And while that’s true, it does have a lot of things that make it look contemporary and future-ready, such as the large DRL on the LED headlight, fully digital instrument cluster, full-metal body, LED blinkers, and wonderful piano-finished switchgear.
+Interestingly, you will not find a single Bajaj logo on the scooter, instead what you’ll see is the new Chetak logo everywhere.

-The Chetak definitely looks and feels premium, and the build quality is top-notch.
-Because it uses a full metal body, it is not as light as you would expect an electric scooter to be.
-The Chetak weighs in at roughly 130kgs.
-Still, though, I think the one thing that really stands out about the new Chetak Electric is its upmarket feel.
+The Chetak definitely looks and feels premium, and its build-quality is top-notch.
+Because it uses a full metal body, it’s not as light as you would expect an electric scooter to be.
+The Chetak weighs roughly 130kgs.
+Still, I think that one of the biggest highlights of the new Chetak Electric is its upmarket feel.

-The suspension setup on the Chetak is also pretty nice for urban settings.
-Although, I think it could have been a little bit softer.
-I think the rather high weight of the scooter prevents this.
-The front end, although a little light for my liking, still provides good feedback and is good for city riding and in traffic.
-Where I think the Chetak doesn’t really impress though is in its overall handling.
-Yes, it’s manageable at slow speeds and in heavy traffic, but It’s not exactly a fun handling motorcycle and you really do feel the weight.
+The suspension setup of the Chetak is also pretty nice for urban settings.
+Although, a slightly softer suspension would have done wonders.
+However, I think that the heavy weight of the scooter might have been an impediment to such a suspension setup.
+The front end, although a little light for my liking, still provides good feedback and is good for riding in traffic.

-The seating position is low and the seat itself is very soft and comfortable, so daily commuting will be very relaxing.
-The electric motor also makes the ride very smooth though, and you don’t hear any clattering of parts or feel any vibrations at all.
-Overall, the ride experience is convenient and comfortable at best, but not engaging and fun like a TVS Ntorq per se.
+The seating position is low, and the seat is very soft and comfortable.
+So, daily commuting will be very relaxing.
+The electric motor also makes the ride very smooth, and you don’t hear any clattering of parts or feel any vibrations at all.
+Overall, the ride experience is convenient and comfortable at best, but not engaging and fun like, say, the TVS Ntorq.

 Worth the money?

-The prices start at Rs 1 lakh (ex-showroom) for the base variant and Rs 1.15 lakh for the top-end variant with disc brake and metallic colour options.
-It’s important to keep in mind that service costs are almost non-existent for electric scooters, and you won’t be paying for fuel as well.
-So, in the long run, you will be saving some money as well.
+The Chetak has been priced at ₹1 lakh (ex-showroom) for the base variant and ₹1.15 lakh for the top-end variant, which comes with a disc brake and metallic colour options.
+It’s important to keep in mind that service costs are almost non-existent for electric scooters, and you won’t have to pay for fuel either.
+So, in the long run, you will definitely save some money.
 The scooter’s price also includes the cost of a home charging station.
 And speaking of charging, the Chetak Electric can also be charged using a regular home socket.

-The Chetak also gets some very nice features such as mobile charging port, onboard regenerative braking, combined braking system, plenty of storage spaces, a reverse feature that works very nicely in tight spots, and you can also connect your phone to monitor your scooter.
+The Chetak also gets some very nice features, such as a mobile charging port, on-board regenerative braking, a combined braking system, plenty of storage spaces, a reversing feature that works very nicely in tight spots, and a feature that allows you to connect your phone to monitor certain key parameters of the scooter.

-The Chetak has a very high-end and plush feel but to be very honest, it is not the most exciting to ride.
-Yes, it is very practical and you get a great warranty, but in my opinion, you might want to test ride the many different electric two-wheelers that are now available, and some which are soon to be launched, so that you can get a clearer picture before you make the switch over to electric scooters.
+The Chetak has a very high-end and plush feel to it, but to be very honest, it’s not very exciting to ride.
+Yes, it’s very practical and offers a great warranty, but, in my opinion, you might want to test ride other electric two-wheelers that are now available, and some which are soon to be launched, before making up your mind about switching over to electric scooters.